The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Japanese Branch Line

-Hong Kong, via Yokohama, Hyogo, and Nagasaki, steamers run in connection with China Line.
+In Hong Kong, steamers run via Yokohama, Hyogo, and Nagasaki in connection with the China Line.

 Branch Line to Samoa, and Tonga Islands, South Pacific

-Sydney to Tonga and Samoa Islands, run in connection with Australian Line.
+Sydney to Tonga and Samoa Islands run in connection with the Australian Line.

 Mediterranean Line

-Brindisi to Port Said, run in connection with China and Australian Line.
+Brindisi to Port Said, which connects with China and the Australian Line.

-Passengers are booked through from New York by any of the lines mentioned above.
+Passengers are booked from New York using any of the lines mentioned above.

 Description of Steamers

 The fast Express Steamers of the Norddeutscher Lloyd running on the New York Line were all built by John Elder & Co. (now the Fairfield Shipbuilding and Engineering Co.), Glasgow, Scotland.
-In the interior and exterior arrangements and fittings, the steamers are very much alike.
+The steamers are very similar in their interior and exterior arrangements and fittings.

-The highest care and attention have been bestowed upon the construction of compartments and water-tight bulkheads, and the efficiency of these safeguards has been amply proved by actually filling each compartment with water and thus testing the strength of the bulkheads in case of an accident.
+The highest care and attention have been bestowed upon the construction of compartments and water-tight bulkheads.
+The efficiency of these safeguards has been amply proved by filling each compartment with water and thus testing the strength of the bulkheads in case of an accident.

-The steamers are fully provided with lifeboats, rafts, and preservers, and with every improvement conducive to safety and comfort.
+The steamers are fully equipped with lifeboats, rafts, and preservers and have every improvement conducive to safety and comfort.

-All the deck work is constructed either of teak or iron and steel and, to protect the vessels from the heavy Atlantic seas, solidly built turtlebacks are placed over both ends of the ship.
+All the deck work is constructed of teak or iron and steel, and to protect the vessels from the heavy Atlantic seas, solidly built turtlebacks are placed over both ends of the ship.

-The steamers are rigged with four pole masts of iron, carrying yards on the foremast only.
-These steamers can maintain a high rate of speed in nearly all weather due to their powerful engines, thus arriving with great regularity.
+The steamers are rigged with iron four-pole masts, carrying yards on the foremast only.
+Due to their powerful engines, these steamers can maintain a high rate of speed in nearly all weather and thus arrive with great regularity.

 Berths and Staterooms

-On contemplating a trip across the ocean, the tourist or business-man should lose no time in applying for accommodations on the steamer he has selected.
+When contemplating a trip across the ocean, the tourist or businessman should apply immediately for accommodations on the steamer he has selected.

-During the entire spring and summer season, the steamer's cabins are all well filled, and it is absolutely necessary to apply early for passage if one wishes to enjoy the luxuries of a good room.
+During the entire spring and summer season, the steamer's cabins are all well-filled, and it is necessary to apply early for passage if one wishes to enjoy the luxuries of a good room.

 Plans and diagrams showing the interior arrangements of the various steamers are always kept on hand and will be sent on application.

 It is customary to pay a deposit of $25 on each berth retained.
-This payment secures the berth up to two weeks before the sailing, at which time the full amount of passage must be paid, and tickets are taken up.
+This payment secures the berth up to two weeks before the sailing, when the full amount of passage must be paid and tickets are taken up.

 First Cabin